dasmedeiros/spotify-auth/README.md

 ## Contributing

 Contributions to this project are welcome!
-Feel free to submit issues or pull requests on the GitHub repository.
+Feel free to connect with me!

 ---